Samsung reports 28% jump in profit despite supply chain woes

 Its sales rose 10 percent on-year to a record 74 trillion won on the back of strong performance from its memory chip division thanks to sustained global demand.

-"The Memory Business saw a significant improvement in earnings with record quarterly bit shipment, as well as the second-highest revenue for DRAM (memory chips)," it said in a statement.

-Operating profits generated from its semiconductor business accounted for over 60 percent of the total, illustrating a significant role the division plays to the sprawling group.
+Operating profits generated from its semiconductor business accounted for over 60 percent of the total, illustrating the major role the division plays to the sprawling group.

-But the firm acknowledged it would continue to be affected by supply shortages for memory chips, noting "a longer-than-expected component supply issue may need to be monitored".

 While the coronavirus pandemic has wreaked havoc on the world economy, it has helped many tech companies boom.